Automated Graph Machine Learning: Approaches, Libraries, Benchmarks and Directions: Libraries for Automated Graph Machine Learning

 We have presented AutoGL, the first library for automated graph machine learning, which is open-source, easy to use, and flexible to be extended.
-Currently, we are actively developing AutoGL and plan to support the following functionalities within a short time: \begin{itemize} \item Support for large-scale graphs. \item Handle more graph tasks, e.g., heterogeneous graphs and spatial-temporal graphs. \item Support more graph library backends, e.g., Deep Graph Library~\cite{dgl}. \end{itemize} All kinds of inputs and suggestions are also warmly welcomed.
+Currently, we are actively developing AutoGL and have supported the following advanced functionalities: \begin{itemize} \item Support more graph models.
+We have supported self-supervised graph models and robust graph models now. \item Handle more graph tasks.
+We have supported heterogeneous node classification tasks now and plan to support more complex spatial-temporal graphs. \item Support more graph library backends.
+We have supported Deep Graph Library (DGL)~\cite{dgl} backend including homogeneous node classification, link prediction, and graph classification tasks.
+AutoGL is also compatible with PyG 2.0~\cite{Fey2019fast} now. \end{itemize} All kinds of inputs and suggestions are also warmly welcomed.